leomonta/templetizer/README.md

 - `V` = `size_t`

 Additionally the program recognizes `#T#` (where `T` is any template type) and will replace it whole with the associated target type.
-This is intended to be used for renaming structs or functions base on the type they operate on.
+This is intended to be used for renaming structs or functions based on the type they operate on.
 Nothing stops you from combining types together with something like `#T##K#` though.

 ## Caveats

-`C++` templates have the advantage of being 'compiled' when tey are called, having available the type defition necessary for thei correctness
+`C++` templates have the advantage of being 'compiled' when they are called, having available the type defition necessary for their correctness
-The templetizer can't do that, but can still get away with it by exploting what counts as a `target` types The problem really arises if you need a user defined type in a file (header or not).
+This templetizer can't do that, but can still get away with it by exploting what counts as a `target` type The problem really arises if you need a user defined type in a file (header or not).
 You could do something like `#include "T.h"` and it would work, but it might also result in `#include "int.h"` if called with `int` as target type.
 `#include "int.h"` does not compile.

-The solution I've found is to use a template type for the sole purpose of being a conditional include:
+The solution I've found is to use a template type for the sole purpose of being an optional include:
 ```c
 template <K, V, I>